 “If it is your first baby, it can be quite hard-going,” says Evony.
 “Your body is having contractions before it is ready so you don’t have your own endorphins to help you deal with the pain.

-“If you are finding your contractions too strong and painful, don’t be frightened to ask for an epidural.
+“If you are finding your contractions too strong and painful, don’t be frightened to ask for an epidural or other pain relief.
 You will have stronger contractions in a shorter space of time so an epidural might help you to cope better.”

 Will I have any control over my birth plan?